Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

 Diseases

-Philodendron Sun Red is prone to powdery mildew and leaf spot disease which are promoted by overwet conditions coupled with poor air circulation.
-Isolate the affected plant to prevent spread to the rest of the plants and spray it with a fungicidal solution as directed by the manufacturer.
-Ensure to cover the entire plant; the leaves and the stems.
+• Isolate the affected plant to prevent spread to the rest of the plants and spray it with a fungicidal solution as directed by the manufacturer.

-To prevent future infestation, avoid wetting the foliage and water from the bottom instead.
-In addition, ensure that there is good air circulation for the plant to discourage these diseases.
+• To prevent future infestation, avoid wetting the foliage and water from the bottom instead.

 Pests

-The common pests in Philodendron Sun Red are mealy bugs, scales and aphids.
+Common pests in Philodendron Sun Red are mealybugs, scales and aphids.
 Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as recommended by the manufacturers.

 Loss of leaf color

-Position the plant in a brighter spot where it will receive medium to bright indirect light or instal a grow light if the natural lighting is insufficient.
-Check out this guide on understanding light for houseplants.
+Loss of leaf color in Philodendron Sun Red is caused by too little light.
+Position the plant in a brighter spot or instal a grow light if the natural lighting is insufficient.

 You liked it?
 Share on social media.